 For most of the students, the vital things is grabbing a job as soon as possible after graduation.
 For that, they need to earn some experience in their working zone prior to their job.
 With so many options to opt for, many students gets confused whether they should go for an unpaid internship or not.
 Landing a job is very competitive and so also the paid internship.
 Students even do not give a chance to slip away an unpaid internship.

 Therefore, many students go for anything that promises them to give practical experience but it is very important for you to understand the advantages and disadvantages of unpaid internships.
 So let us understand the term intern and what is the difference between interns and a worker.
-We will then go on to point out the pros and cons of an unpaid internship
+We will then go on to point out the unpaid internship pros and cons.

 What is an Internship?